-Berlin, the capital of German Christmas Markets is one of the best choices for this time of the year.
-Living the vibe and the history of a lost and reestablish city, poured over sixty different Christmas Markets, will be an unforgettable experience.
-Wood carvers, stonemasons, handicrafts, roasted almonds, mulled wine, traditional delicacies, amazing Christmas decorations, unique gifts, Advent landscapes and memorable fragments of Christmas scenes welcomes visitors this year like they always did, in Berlin.
+Berlin, the capital of German Christmas Markets, is one of the best choices for this time of the year with its over sixty different Christmas Markets.
+Wood-carvers, stonemasons, artisans of all stripes, roasted almonds, mulled wine, traditional delicacies, amazing Christmas decorations, unique gifts, Advent landscapes and memorable fragments of Christmas scenes welcome visitors this year as they always have, to Berlin.

-The gigantic Christmas tree in Dortmund, the magic land of Europa Park Christmas Market, the old Frankfurt Christmas Fair, Düsseldorf’s ginger bread houses and the 7 themed Christmas Markets from this year, the unique “Nicholas Market” in Munich, the charm brought by the “Christmas Angel” in Nuremberg, the romantic Reiterlesmarkt in Rothemburg and the most beautiful Christmas celebration in Europe – Stuttgart Christmas Market, are just a few pieces that Germany has to offer in the honor of Christmas.
+The gigantic Christmas tree in Dortmund, the magic land of Europa Park Christmas Market, the old Frankfurt Christmas Fair, Düsseldorf’s gingerbread houses, the unique “Nicholas Market” in Munich, the charm brought by the “Christmas Angel” in Nuremberg, the romantic Reiterlesmarkt in Rothemburg and the most beautiful Christmas celebration in Europe – Stuttgart Christmas Market, are just a few of Germany’s offerings when it comes to Christmas Markets.

-The Germans have started it but British are maybe the greatest fans of this Christmas tradition.
+The Germans may have started it but British took this tradition and made it their own.

-25 years ago, Lincoln was the first city in UK hosting a traditional Christmas Market and the place from where the German tradition has spread itself throughout the kingdom.
+About 30 years ago, Lincoln was the first city in UK to host a traditional Christmas Market and the place where the German tradition first caught on.

-Edinburgh will welcome you with 3 different Christmas Markets: a German one with merchandisers from Frankfurt, The Ethical Christmas Fair where you can find the most elegant and original presents between 12 December and 22 December, the Traditional Highland Village Market featuring the best of Scotland, from whisky to cheese and the Dickens Christmas Market at Rochester Castle which will offer over 300 gift chalets between Scrooge, Pip, Oliver Twist and other Dickensian characters.
+Edinburgh boasts 3 different Christmas Markets: a German one with merchandisers from Frankfurt, The Ethical Christmas Fair where you can find the most elegant and original presents between 12 December and 22 December, the Traditional Highland Village Market featuring the best of Scotland, from whisky to cheese and the Dickens Christmas Market at Rochester Castle which will offer over 300 gift chalets where Scrooge, Pip, Oliver Twist and other Dickensian characters have wares for sale.

-Winchester, Oxford and Leeds are as well great destinations for great Christmas shopping if you are in UK this year.
+Winchester, Oxford and Leeds are also great destinations for great Christmas shopping if you are in UK this year.

 The Nordic Countries

-The North is beautiful during the winter period, when everything is covered with snow, when husky dogs and reindeers are carrying their sleighs over the wild lands and the miracle called “Northern lights” is revealed.
+The North is beautiful during the winter period, when everything is covered with snow, when husky dogs and reindeers carry their sleighs over snow and ice in the wild and the miracle called “Northern lights” is revealed in the night sky.

-The Tivoli Gardens in Copenhagen are sheltering every year a beautiful Christmas Market where everybody can taste the great Danish food, buy exceptional gifts and enjoy the amusement park in a spectacular yuletide atmosphere, until midnight.
+The Tivoli Gardens in Copenhagen host a beautiful Christmas Market every year where everybody can taste great Danish food, buy exceptional gifts and enjoy the amusement park in a spectacular yuletide atmosphere, open until midnight.

 Sweden boasts several Christmas Markets like Stockholm’s Old Town Christmas Fair with its traditional Swedish Glogg and Lisenberg Christmas Market in Gothemburg -the biggest amusement park in Scandinavia and the most impressive decoration of lights.

-Oslo is likewise a prestigious home of quite a few lovely Christmas Markets, while in Lapland is raising a dream at the Arctic Circle of Rovaniemi, under the most beautiful sky, called Santa Claus Village which looks exactly like a perfect Christmas card, but alive.
+Oslo, Norway is likewise home to quite a few lovely Christmas Markets, while further north in Lapland travelers can visit the Santa Claus Village at the Arctic Circle of Rovaniemi, perhaps the world’s most beautiful living Christmas card.

-Christmas Markets, also called “Marche de Noel” are extremely beautiful in France and have so much to offer from sweet carols and delicate Nativity figurines to Teutonic traditions around Notre-Dame Cathedral, where lies the best and the oldest Christmas Market of France (441 years), from the dazzling range of Christmas Markets on Champs Elysees with a Santa’s Village, traditional crafts and many surprises to the colorful and fairylike atmosphere of Lille and Bethune.
+Christmas Markets in France, also called “Marche de Noel” are extremely beautiful and have so much to offer from sweet carols, traditional crafts and delicate Nativity figurines for sale near Notre-Dame Cathedral, to the dazzling range of Christmas Markets on Champs Elysees to the colorful and fairylike atmosphere of Lille and Bethune.

-“Winter Wonders”- the best Christmas Market in Belgium takes place in Brussels and it was chosen by British as “Europe’s most original Christmas Market”.
+“Winter Wonders,”the best Christmas Market in Belgium, takes place in Brussels from the day after Thanksgiving through New Year’s Day and it was chosen by the British as “Europe’s most original Christmas Market”.

-Taking place in the Velvet Cave between 18 November and 23 December, this market will be an unforgettable experience for the entire family with beautiful Christmas gifts and ornaments, music and food in an exclusive décor, not to mention that this year the theme will be Santa Claus.
+Taking place in the Velvet Cave between late November until the day before Christmas eve most years, this market will be an unforgettable experience for the entire family with beautiful Christmas gifts and ornaments, music and food.

-The best Christmas Markets destinations in Holland are: Deventer, Valkenburg and Winterland in Maastrich.
+More good destinations for Christmas Markets in Holland include: Deventer, Valkenburg and Winterland in Maastrich.

-The romance of Verona is covering more than 300 stalls and Campo Santo Stefano develops a Christmas Village with excellent Venetian handicrafts and regional music food and drinks.
+Verona’s market has more than 300 stalls and in Venice, Campo Santo Stefano develops a Christmas Village with excellent Venetian handicrafts and regional music food and drinks.

-Others popular Christmas Markets are taking place in Trieste, Naples, Sorrento and in the beautiful Florence.
+Others popular Christmas Markets in Italy take place in Trieste, Naples, Sorrento and Florence.

-“The December Market” is the oldest of Vienna, holding its existence from 1290 along with another 24 Christmas Markets where Austrian artifacts, roasted treats, fresh baked pastries original decorations and the magic of Advent are creating some of the most beautiful Christmas Markets in the world on a unique baroque background.
+“The December Market,” founded in 1290 is the oldest in Vienna.
+There are also another 24 Christmas Markets where Austria’s artisan wares, roasted treats, fresh-baked pastries original decorations and the magic of Advent create some of the most beautiful Christmas Markets in the world against a unique baroque background.

 The Old Town of Innsbruck, the highlights of Graz and Salzburg-the city of Mozart are also picturesque backgrounds of charming Christmas Markets.

-Maybe the Christmas Markets in Eastern Europe are not so popular like those in the center but they are as beautiful and distinct as are their host countries.
+Maybe the Christmas Markets in Eastern Europe are not as well known as those of Western and Central Europe but they’re charming, and each one is as beautiful and distinct as the countries that host them.

-Prague ensures two of Europe’s best Christmas Markets: The Old Town Square and Wenceslas Square which are always starting four Saturdays before Christmas Eve and end in the first days of January.
-Here, in the golden city, where the traditions are still alive, the Christmas Markets have something special besides hand-crafted gifts, bohemian crystals, classic Czech Marionettes, fresh food and warm drinks, they have a unique and real Christmas atmosphere with a medieval twist.
+Prague has two of Europe’s best Christmas Markets: The Old Town Square and Wenceslas Square which are open four Saturdays before Christmas Eve and end in the first days of January.
+Here, in the golden city, the Christmas Markets offer hand-crafted gifts, bohemian crystals, classic Czech Marionettes, fresh food and warm drinks with a medieval twist.

-Sibiu – a little Romanian city, a Capital of Culture and a medieval poem surrounded by mountains, offers a stylish Christmas Market in the main square called “Piata mare”, where merchandisers barter their goods in a dramatic scene of history.
+Sibiu, a small city surrounded by mountains and a capital of culture in Romania, offers a stylish Christmas Market in the main square called “Piata mare”, where merchandisers barter their goods in a dramatic scene of history.

 Others delightful Christmas fairs take place in Budapest, Ljubljana, Tallinn, Bratislava and Riga-where the Christmas tree tradition has started long time ago, in the Middle Ages.